summitllc/git_school/readme.md

 - `git commit -m "<commit message>"` - commit your changes to your branch with the commit message "`<commit message>`"
 - `git pull origin master` - fetch the current status of the master branch on the remote repository, then merge it into my current branch - In effect, this updates the branch you are working on with any changes that others have made to the master branch on the remote repository

+### Cloning a Repo

+### Making a Working Branch

+### Commiting Changes to your Working Branch

+### Updating your Working Branch with Origin Master

+### Pushing Your Workin Branch to Origin

+### Merging Your Working Branch into Remote Origin

+### Updating your Local Master